jspolsky/spaceConsoleEmulator/README.md

 layout of the LEDs, there are a bunch of functions in roof.h/.cpp which provide a simplified abstraction of the pixel layout.
 For example, there is a simple function called SetRingColor which you can use to set the color of any single rectangle to the same color.
 There are other functions that give you more control, and you don't have to think about how the lights are arranged or connected.

+# Scaling

+Although the actual lights have 3600 pixels, the software library in roof.h/roof.cpp currently only gives you control over groups of 4 pixels.

+The physical hardware has 60 pixels per meter, so each 4 pixel "chunk" is about 6 2/3 centimeters.

+This is mainly a restriction in the capability of the online simulator.
+If you want finer grained control over individual pixels we can provide some high resolution functions, but be aware that the simulator can't show them.

 # How can I write my own patterns?

 To create your own patterns, you will create your own personalized .h/.cpp files.
 You can use jetpack.h/.cpp as a template which has Jetpack's patterns in it.
 On playa, we will incorporate those files into the real code running on the controller.

 # Installation